-•Referrals based upon data from teachers, other staff, parents, students, and members of the community.
+Referrals based upon data from teachers, other staff, parents, students, and members of the community.
 Assessment shall be based upon a review of each student's capability as shown by multiple criteria intended to reveal, from a wide variety of sources and data, each student's unique needs and capabilities.
 Selection shall be made by a broadly-based committee of professionals, after consideration of the results of the multiple criteria assessment.

-In this section of the WAC, we see that the intent of the law is to include not only multiple ways of assessing student strengths, but also from multiple perspectives, and that the decision to identify also includes a committee of professionals who will serve on the Multidisciplinary Selection Committee.
-The purpose of a team is to examine the body of evidence upon which to decide who needs highly capable services.
-The evidence must include the use of multiple types of measures and data sources.
+In this section of the WAC, we see that the intent of the law is to include multiple ways of assessing student strengths and multiple perspectives.
+The decision to identify includes a committee of professionals who will serve on the Multidisciplinary Selection Committee.
+The purpose of a team is to examine the body of evidence that decides who needs highly capable services.
+The evidence must include the use of multiple types of measurement and data sources.